cdk-ast-lambda-rest-api/calra-lambda/README.md

-# CDK Ast Lambda Rest API - CDK Packge (CALRA)
+# CDK Ast Lambda Rest API - Lambda Packge (CALRA)

 ## A library for AWS API Gateway/Lambda Proxy Integration

 CALRA allows simplified resource creation for AWS Lambda functions and Rest API resources by using decorators and setting a builder with default, common or custom values for IAM Roles, Runtimes, Timeouts, Layers, Environment values, etc.

-This module provides the definition of decorators that are used for
+This module provides the definition of decorators that are used within lambda handlers to add special configuration options for your Lambda Function.

 ### Installation